passionatepeople/coding-challenges/README.md

 **Note:** Since you can submit multiple solutions, the shortest and most elegant solution will be ranked apart from fastest.
 E.g. you can submit 3 solutions - one aimed to be fastest, another one to be the shortest and the 3rd one to be most readable.
 It could very well be that a solution is both elegant and fast.
 So all correct solutions will be evaluated independently for each award category.

+### Proxibited solutions

+In principle solution should rely only on JavaScript features to come up with correct solution inside the function that is being exported from the solutions file.
+If using require, it should be to include one of the libraries (listed above).
+Using built in Node API's is allowed as long as it doesn't meddle with execution of tests or evaluation, or takes unfair advantage in any other way.

+Prohibited approaches include
+- requiring or meddling with test spec cases
+- meddling with or overwriting node internals (module, require, etc.)
+- meddling with other solutions
+- running npm commands as child process etc.
+- using fs module to read other files/directories

+We reserve right to update this list or disqualify a solution if we see that it is taking an unfair advantage and/or is unfair to other solutions.
+This whole challenge concept is still a MVP and we iterate and improve as we go :) Thank you for your understanding ;)

 ## Results

 Will be posted after first challenge gets evaluated.